 Somehow, despite all of the times I have visited Europe, I have always managed to bypass Ireland.
 I’ve admired it from above, as so many flights crossed over the lush, green hills en route to Heathrow.
 But it never made the short list of places to visit.

-Compared to so many of the cities and countries we have journeyed to see, Ireland is an easy trip from the USA’s east coast.
+Compared to so many of the cities and countries we have journeyed to see, Ireland is an easy trip from the east coast of the United States.
 They speak English there.
 It’s approachable.
 We weren’t in a rush; we would get there when we get there.

 Having just returned from five quick days in the Emerald Isle, I’m sorry it ever took us so long to visit.
 It was about five hours into our self-guided tour of Dublin- after four rain showers, our first Irish beer, and stops at several historic parts—that we mutually admitted we had barely done any research on how to spend our time in Ireland.
 “I knew I was going to love it when we booked the trip,” Adam shrugged as the skies opened up yet again and he pulled his hat lower over his ears.
 “And I do,” he said with a smile.